Mr-645/Assignment-2/README.md

 An infographic for the Nano is available [here](https://i.pinimg.com/736x/c4/87/21/c487213e9081fb0050878a02304e5693.jpg), it shows pin type information and current capability too.

 #### Source code of my PONG game
-The source code (main.cpp) is available [here](/Assignment-2/blob/master/Assignment 2 - OLED Display/src/main.cpp)
+The source code for `main.cpp` is available [here](/Assignment-2/blob/master/Assignment 2 - OLED Display/src/main.cpp)

 #### Original PONG game
 The link to eholk's original is [this](https://github.com/eholk/Arduino-Pong/blob/master/pong.ino)